minmmwin/Power-BI/README.md

 10-Sales Analysis (Perform analytics in Power BI)
 Lab: Perform analytics in Power BI https://microsoftlearning.github.io/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/10-perform-analytics-power-bi.html
-In this lab, I've created the Sales Exploration report completing the following tasks:
+In this lab, I've created the Sales Exploration report and completed the following tasks:
 * Create animated scatter charts
 * Use a visual to forecast values